-1.07.01: Is there a document that indicates how the company product tracking system works, thereby enabling trace back and trace forward to occur in the event of a potential recall issue?
+1.07.01: Is there a document that indicates how the company product tracking system works. thereby enabling trace back and trace forward to occur in the event of a potential recall issue?
 Total compliance (10 points): The tracking system is shown in writing or in the form of a flow diagram and demonstrates the product tracking system that is used by the operation.
 The system should be able to show that it can trace back to the supplier(s) of materials, packaging, ingredients, processing aids, workin-progress, etc., and show that the system can trace forward and indicate which customer(s) received products.
 This is usually accomplished by lot coding materials throughout a process and recording these lot codes at different points in the process.
 The traceability system should be in evidence when touring the operation and also when checking paperwork.
-For facilities only, the auditor should choose a finished product lot code to test the traceability system and have the auditee demonstrate how the code traces back to raw material supplier(s) and traces forward to the customer(s).
-The system being used in the production facility should match the written traceability system.
+The auditor should choose a finished product lot code to test the traceability system and have the auditee demonstrate how the code traces back to raw material supplier(s) and traces forward to the customer(s).
 The traceability system should include any product, ingredient, packaging and/or service related to the food safety that is outsourced.
 The written traceability system should match the system that is being used in the field or production facility (as applicable).
 Recording batches of packaging is required for some products where packaging recalls might occur e.g. modified atmosphere packaging, juice bottles, etc. Recording packaging batches is not required for packaging that is not usually the cause of recall e.g. cardboard boxes.
-Cooling/Cold Storage & Storage and Distribution auditees that operate in a third-party capacity for their clients might have their own traceability system, or have adopted their client(s').
+Cooling/Cold Storage & Storage and Distribution auditees that operate in a third-party capacity for their clients might have their own traceability system or have adopted their client(s').
 Growers may have access to customer traceback system or create their own tracking seed/transplant to field/block code, input dates (water, fertilizer, pesticides) to harvest dates and onto facility.
 While either route is acceptable, if the individual client(s') traceability systems are used then the auditor will check each individual traceability system on site.
 Cooling/Cold Storage & Storage and Distribution operations should have a system that can traceback from outgoing lots back through their process to the incoming lots.